top of page

 Clean up:

-To clean the cylinder after use, use mineral spirits, Goof-off, De-Solv-It or rubber cement thinner, Let stand in the cylinder for about 30 seconds or longer with the lid on in order to break down and loosen the rubber cement inside, then spin the remaining cleaner out the same way you used for cement to clear the holes and or rub out the remaining rubbery fluid with a rag, paper towel or bottle brush.
+To clean the cylinder after use, use mineral spirits, Goof-off, De-Solv-It or rubber cement thinner, Let stand in the cylinder for about 30 seconds or longer with the lid on to break down and loosen the rubber cement inside, then spin the remaining cleaner out the same way you used for cement to clear the holes and or rub out the remaining rubbery fluid with a rag, paper towel or bottle brush.
 Repeat if necessary or allow the cement to dry a few hours and rub it out later if you don't have time.

 We found the best way to clean out your webspinner: